ConsentDevelopment/EtherBank/README.md

 ## Developer and license information :

-If you have any questions or issues regarding this contract then send a email to consentdev@gmail.com
+If you have any questions or issues regarding this contract then send an email to consentdev@gmail.com

 LICENSE - This Ethereum contract uses an MIT License.